 Main Article Content

 Enteric duplication cysts are rare congenital malformations with a low incidence and there are only a few reports in the literature.
 Their clinical presentation varies according to the location and the type of duplication.
 Their overall prognosis is good if early surgical intervention is provided.
-We present a case of a giant gastroduodenal duplication cyst with a juxta-pancreatic communication in a 2-month-old boy who was successfully treated surgically.
+We report a 2-month-old boy who presented with a case of a giant gastroduodenal duplication cyst with a juxta-pancreatic communication and was successfully treated surgically.
 It is imperative to be aware of this rare congenital malformation that can present clinically with a wide range of non-specific symptoms that can cause significant morbidity and mortality if the treatment is delayed.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.